CrabcakesMcgee/A-To_Do_List/README.md

 # A-To_Do_List
 It's a list of to do things
+Once you save the Files in a folder and upload them into Visual Studio, you should be able to run the program with "F5".

 Create a file on your desktop named "ToDoList.txt" and copy the path.
 OR copy the location of the "ToDoList.txt" file you get from the repository Place the path of the file on line 60 & line 126 between the quotation marks in ToDoListHandler.cs.